 ITVN: What kind of trends are shaping up the surveillance market?

-RM: One of the key trend shaping in the surveillance market is that enterprises across verticals are moving towards IP-based surveillance.
+RM: One of the key trend shapings in the surveillance market is that enterprises across verticals are moving towards IP-based surveillance.
 They are looking at moving more of their services to the IP platform.
-In a recent market study, IMS Research found that the network video surveillance market in India is currently valued at $26.1 million and is poised to grow to $89.2 million by 2013.
+In a recent market study, IMS Research found that the network India video surveillance market is currently valued at $26.1 million and is poised to grow to $89.2 million by 2013.
 The projections clearly depict the huge growth being witnessed by this segment.
-Surveillance as a service is another important trend that many manufacturers are hopeful, will help them net the SMB or residential market that is still predominantly dominated by low-end analog manufacturers.
-Besides this, High definition video (HD ) over Coax has been struggling despite the potential largely due to compatibility, scalability and storage issues, which are now being addressed industry wide, proactively.
+Surveillance as a service is another important trend that many manufacturers are hopeful will help them net the SMB or residential market that is still predominantly dominated by low-end analog manufacturers.
+Besides this, High definition video (HD ) over Coax has been struggling despite the potential largely due to compatibility, scalability, and storage issues, which are now being addressed industry-wide, proactively.
 So, the existing analog base stands a good chance of moving to HD over the next two to three years, depending upon the pace of such developments.

-We also see a strong demand from households not only for periphery but also for internal surveillance.
+We also see strong demand from households not only for periphery but also for internal surveillance.
 The concept of smart homes is gaining popularity and with more working members in a household, people today are looking at video surveillance as an option to monitor the security at home.
-The Iomega, MindTree and Tulip solution also looks at serving this segment and we believe we are well prepared to serve this opportunity of smart homes or in fact smart cities.
+The Iomega, MindTree, and Tulip solutions also look at serving this segment and we believe we are well prepared to serve this opportunity of smart homes or in fact smart cities.

 ITVN: What is your say on the shift happening in the video surveillance market from analog to IP surveillance systems?

-RM: The video surveillance systems are being deployed in the Indian market for past several decades.
-These surveillance systems can be classified as analog based surveillance systems and IP based surveillance systems depending on the underlying technologies over which the solutions are deployed.
+RM: The video surveillance systems are being deployed in the Indian market for the past several decades.
+These surveillance systems can be classified as analog-based surveillance systems and IP based surveillance systems depending on the underlying technologies over which the solutions are deployed.
 According to 6Wresearch, the India Video Surveillance market is expected to reach $952.94 million by 2016, with a CAGR of 32.49% from 2011-2016.
-In 2011, though analog based surveillance systems have accounted for majority of the share i.e. 67.80% in the overall market but IP based surveillance systems are expected to grow with relatively higher CAGR of 41.78% from 2011-2016.
-In India, analog based surveillance system dominates the video surveillance market.
-However, shift towards digital technology based IP surveillance systems can be traced as a recent trend and these surveillance systems are finding its space in across industry verticals, namely, retail, manufacturing & warehousing, home land security, government & transportation and banking & finance.
+In 2011, though analog-based surveillance systems have accounted for the majority of the share i.e. 67.80% in the overall market IP based surveillance systems are expected to grow with a relatively higher CAGR of 41.78% from 2011-2016.
+In India, an analog-based surveillance system dominates the video surveillance market.
+However, the shift towards digital technology-based IP surveillance systems can be traced as a recent trend and these surveillance systems are finding its space across industry verticals, namely, retail, manufacturing & warehousing, homeland security, government & transportation, and banking & finance.

-Through our partnership with Tulip and MindTree, we to looking redefine video surveillance technology by delivering a high performance, low cost all-in-one IP solution targeting small businesses and distributed enterprises.
+Through our partnership with Tulip and MindTree, we to looking redefine video surveillance technology by delivering high performance, low-cost all-in-one IP solutions targeting small businesses and distributed enterprises.

 ITVN: How fruitful has been your partnership with Tulip Telecom and MindTree?